atxwang/atxwang.github.io/_posts/2026/translation project.md

 ---
 layout: post
-title: Some of my memories
+title: Some memories before the end of the
 subtitle: Translation project
 tags: [translation project, personal]
 ---